 Welcome!
-I’m Amanda Serfozo, co-founder of Lexicontent, an emotive storytelling studio focused on emotive content strategy, planning, and production.
+I’m Amanda Serfozo, content strategist and messaging architect that works with brands, businesses, and nonprofits to resonate with real humans.
 Every project I touch (and I do touch every single one of them) is another chance for me to use my head to learn, my heart to listen, and my hands to shape the story unfolding.

-Founded in 2014, Lexicontent stands on the bedrock of one core belief: that emotion always has been and always will be the invisible thread connecting human beings across language, culture, and geography.
+I believe that emotion always has been and always will be the invisible thread connecting communities across language, culture, and geography.
 For brands, emotional resonance is everything.
-For us, it’s the language we think, write, and speak in.
+For me, it’s the language I think, write, and speak in.

 Self-awareness creates curiosity that I capture and distill into content that moves brands and their communities forward.

-When we put emotion at the center of our client's story, the result is the right customers, attracted in the right ways, to the right story – every single time.
+When I put emotion at the center of my clients' stories, the results are profound: the right customers, attracted in the right ways, to the right story – every single time.
 This process has become an indelible part of my story, in which content strategy is my beloved craft.
-Through the life's work of my clients, I have realized my own.
+Through the craft of my clients, I have realized my own.

 I’ve had the incredible opportunity to sit at the table with some of the world’s most powerful and creative individuals, honoring their experience and expertise.
-Through some powder-keg combination of grit, curiosity, and serendipity, I pounded on doors, and those doors opened up to me.
+Through a combination of grit, curiosity, and serendipity, I pounded on doors, and those doors opened up with opportunity for me.